meowoodie/Logistics-Analytics/demo/README.md

 ### § Introduction

 A recommendation system demo for SF clients (companies) based on potential business connection.
-This project is a web based service built on a Python microframework `Flask`, which connects to our core recommendation algorithm.
+This project is a web based service built on a Python microframework (Flask)[http://flask.pocoo.org/], which connects to our core recommendation algorithm.

 ### § Architecture